spirodonfl/look_zoom-grid_connect/README.md

 - Carousel - responsive design
 - Carousel - add logo and text and whatnot
 - Carousel - add more slides
+- Carousel - style the "title" class
+- Carousel - style the text for mobile and full
+- Carousel - Properly lay out mobile and full
+- Update CSS to be mobile first across the board (use media queries)
+- Implement css-media-vars where required